 Open the cassette door and press the [Play] key – the play/recording heads will move out and lock.

-Add a few drops of alcohol to the chamois cleaning stick and rub both of the heads thoroughly to remove and iron oxide deposits.
+Add a few drops of head cleaning fluid to a chamois cleaning stick or cotton bud and rub both of the heads thoroughly to remove any iron oxide deposits.

 Press the [Off] key and leave a minute for the alcohol to dry.